jgcfyidev/jgcfyi/content/3-Limits.md

 economic systems, we can develop more sustainable communities that also support broader organizational structures.

-{{<image src="/media/image8.png" caption="A sustainable ecosystem which pairs energy flows and minimizes waste, bearing strong resemblance to Microsolidarity's polycentric vision of nested organizational systems. — Dr. Mae-Wan Ho, <a href='https://www.mdpi.com/2079-8954/1/3/30'>Circular Thermodynamics of Organisms and Sustainable Systems</a>">}}
+{{<image src="/media/image8.png" caption="A sustainable ecosystem which pairs energy flows and minimizes waste, bearing strong resemblance to Microsolidarity's polycentric vision of nested organizational systems. — Dr. Mae-Wan Ho, <a href='https://www.mdpi.com/2079-8954/1/3/30' target='_blank' rel='noopener noreferrer'>Circular Thermodynamics of Organisms and Sustainable Systems</a>">}}

 {{<twitter user="ryolithica" id="1467242928011550721" >}}